When Life Happens, We Are Here to Support You

-Are you having a difficult time affording or getting access to your basic needs (e.g., food, housing, books)?
-URI has a number of ways to reduce hunger, secure funding for transportation, access course materials, and can help students incorporate available resources into their budgets.
+Are you having a difficult time affording or getting access to your basic needs (e.g., food, housing, transportation)?
+URI has a number of ways to reduce hunger, secure funding for public transportation, and help students incorporate available resources into their budgets.

 Assistant Dean of Students